UmVitor/Oscilador_555/README.md

 ![alt text](https://raw.githubusercontent.com/UmVitor/Oscilador_555/master/555.png)

 ## Code
 This algorithm calculates the resistors and capacitors (Commercial) that will be used in the above circuit.
-RA , RB and RC.
+RA , RB and C.
 Just put the desired frequency in: frequencia (variable in the end of code).

 Feel free to contribute to this project